13 Dec Odd Gifts Everyone Keeps

 I wrote this post to introduce two new articles.
 Both offer ideas for showing compassion and kindness.

-3 Gifts Everyone Wants (Odd gifts that cost nothing and leave a lasting memory)
+3 Gifts Everyone Wants (Odd gifts that cost nothing, yet leave a lasting memory)

 Kindness for the Holidays (How to make any gathering a success for everyone)

-However, if you’re too busy to read articles, then I recommend another possibility: Find a nice twig and tell the recipient that a bird helped you pick it out.
+However, if you’re too busy to read articles (or go shopping), then I recommend: Find a nice twig and tell the recipient that a bird helped you pick it out.